pramudya3/go-commerce/README.md

-Sure, I'll add the provided image to the README and provide a short description of the image.
-Here's the updated README content with the image and its description:

 # E-Commerce API

 This repository contains an e-commerce API built with Go using the Gin framework.
 The API supports user authentication, product management, cart management, order processing, and payments.